AlexKSmith99/SPOTIFY-VS.-YOUTUBE-MUSIC/README.md

 We got this data from Kaggle: https://www.kaggle.com/datasets/salvatorerastelli/spotify-and-youtube

-We are using the following csvs: sets.csv and themes.csv
+We are using the following csvs: Spotify_Youtube.csv

 Clean the Data: